rajat250996/Play-Store-App-Review-Analysis-EDA/README.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 ## 📋Problem Statements
-1. What are the top categories on Play Store?
+1. What are the types of applications in the Play Store?
-2. Are majority of the apps Paid or Free?
+2. What are the categories in Play Store?
-3. How importance is the rating of the application?
+3. How many apps were installed according to their type?
-4. Which categories from the audience should the app be based on?
+4. What are the top genres in Play Store?
-5. Which category has the most no. of installations?
+5. How many apps are installed for each category?
-6. How does the count of apps varies by Genres?
+6. What is the count of each application in each category differentiated by their type?
-7. How does the last update has an effect on the rating?
+7. What is the distribution of apps according to their size?
-8. How are ratings affected when the app is a paid one?
+8. How does size impact the number of installs?
-9. How are reviews and ratings co-related?
+9. What is the distribution of apps according to their ratings?
-10. Lets us discuss the sentiment subjectivity.
+10. What is the number of installs as per their rating?
-11. Is subjectivity and polarity proportional to each other?
+11. How does size impact the rating of any app?
-12. What is the percentage of review sentiments?
+12. What is the distribution of apps in terms of their ratings, size and type?
-13. How is sentiment polarity varying for paid and free apps?
+13. How sentiment is divided for different type of reviews?
-14. How Content Rating affect over the App?
+14. What is the distribution of type of reviews, categorywise in the data set?
-15. Does Last Update date has an effects on rating?
+15. Is sentiment subjectivity proportional to sentiment polarity?
-16. Distribution of App update over the Year.
+16. Sentiment polarity relation with paid and free app
-17. Distribution of Paid and Free app updated over the Month.
+17. What is the content rating relation with sentiment polarity?
 ********************************************************************************************************************************************************************
 ## 📔 **What is Exploratory Data Analysis?**
 Exploratory data analysis (EDA) is used by data scientists to analyze and investigate data sets for patterns, and anomalies (outliers), and form hypotheses based on our understanding of the dataset and summarize their main characteristics, often employing data visualization methods.
 It is an important step in any Data Analysis or Data Science project.
 It helps determine how best to manipulate data sources to get the answers you need.